rockstor/rockstor-doc/interface/overview.rst

 .. note::

-  In case of creating a new Rock-on root share with a different name, adjust the Rock-ons Service setting by selecting the new share name from the dropdown.
+  In the case of creating a new Rock-ons root share with a different name, adjust the Rock-ons Service setting by selecting the new share name from the dropdown.
 If the Rock-on root share has been re-created with the same name, no change is necessary.
 Delete the old Rock-on root share to free up disk space.